BLACK AMERICAN PATRIOTS | CIVIL WAR

 Harriet Tubman, best known for her courageous actions as a "conductor" along the Underground Railroad's meticulously planned passageways and network of safe houses, which enabled hundreds of enslaved men, women, and children to flee north to freedom, also served as a spy and expedition leader for the Union Army when the Civil War broke out in 1861.

 In 1863, she spearheaded a military operation using intelligence gathered from slaves.
-Tubman led 150 union soldiers on three government gunboats up the Combahee River in South Carolina with the objective of launching a surprise attack on well-known secessionists' plantations.
+Tubman led 150 Union soldiers on three government gunboats up the Combahee River in South Carolina to launch a surprise attack on well-known secessionists' plantations.
 The strike resulted in extensive escapes, as well as plantation burning and pillaging.
 They freed about 700 slaves along the way.
-The operation's success dealt a significant military and psychological blow to the Condeferacy.
+The operation's success dealt a significant military and psychological blow to the Confederacy.
 Over 100 freed Black men enlisted in the Union Army on that day.

 After the successful assault, Tubman carried out numerous additional expeditions.
 She oversaw reconnaissance and espionage activities to find and map Confederate mines, supply points, and troops while posing as a field worker behind enemy lines.
 Remarking on Tubman's accomplishments, the Army Colonel to whom she reported expressed his glowing praise for her achievements, stating that "her services are invaluable" and "her intelligence-gathering abilities were far superior to anyone else."